Analyzing Feed-Forward Blocks in Transformers through the Lens of Attention Maps

 \section{Background}

 \textbf{Notation:} Boldface letters such as $\bm x$ denote row vectors.

 \textbf{Transformer layer:} The Transformer architecture~\citep{vaswani17} consists of a series of layers, each of which updates each token representation $\bm x_i\in\mathbb R^d$ in input sequence $\bm X \coloneqq [\bm x^\top_1,\ldots,\bm x^\top_n]^\top \in \mathbb{R}^{n\times d}$ to a new representation $\bm y_i \in \mathbb R^d$.
+That is, the information of context $\bm X$ is added to $\bm x_i$, and $\bm x_i$ is updated to $\bm y_i$.
+We call this process contextualization of $\bm x_i$.
 Each layer is composed of four parts: multi-head attention (ATTN), feed-forward network (FF), residual connection (RES), and layer normalization (LN) (see Fig.~\ref{fig:layer_overview}).
-Note that we use the Post-LN architecture~\citep{vaswani17} for the following explanations in this paper, but the described methods can simply be extended to the Pre-LN variant~\citep{pmlr-v119-xiong20b}.
+Note that we use the Post-LN architecture~\citep{vaswani17} for the following explanations, but our methods can simply be extended to the Pre-LN variant~\citep{pmlr-v119-xiong20b}.
 A single layer can be written as a composite function: